-Paycheck Protection Program (PPP) Loans For Contractors & Freelancers: What The Self-Employed Should Know
+Paycheck Protection Program (PPP) Loan Guide For Independent Contractors, Freelancers, & The Self-Employed

 Table of Contents

-The premise of the Paycheck Protection Program is simple: The SBA is backing loans to lenders who need payroll assistance due to the economic hardships from the coronavirus.
-While S/C-corporations, tribal businesses, and businesses with up to 500 employees were able to apply for loans on April 3rd, now sole proprietors, independent contractors, and self-employed individuals can apply.
-The terms for the loans are the same: The PPP loans are designed to cover payroll costs, including benefits, for individual salaries up to $100,000; rent; utilities from buildings rented before February 15th, 2020; and interest on mortgage obligations.
+The Paycheck Protection Program’s premise is simple: The SBA is backing loans to borrowers that need payroll assistance due to the economic hardships from the coronavirus.
+Previously, only S/C-corporations, tribal businesses, and businesses with up to 500 employees could apply for loans when the program first launched last April.
+Now, sole proprietors, independent contractors, and self-employed individuals can apply as well.

-For contractors and the self-employed, the PPP loans can be used to give yourself a salary (wages, commissions, tips).
+PPP loans for the self-employed and contractors can be used to give yourself a salary (wages, commissions, tips).
 Qualified borrowers can apply for 2.5 times their average payroll cost for 12 months.
 This amount is capped at $100,000 on an annualized basis for each employee.

-PPP loans are designed to reach as many small business owners as possible, and that includes the self-employed.
+PPP loans are designed to reach as many small business owners as possible, including the self-employed.
 While the terms are broad, the first qualification is that you must demonstrate a need based on the current COVID-19 world.
 Be sure to specify that you are seeking aid related to the COVID-19/coronavirus disaster.

-As an independent contractor or freelancer, you will need to gather the necessary paperwork needed to get your loan moving.
-First and foremost?
-Finish your 2019 tax returns.
-The loan requires your returns for processing and calculating your loan amount.
-If you have completed your 2019 taxes, then you will want to check out the loan application and gather up the rest of your documents.
+If you’re applying for a PPP loan as an independent contractor or freelancer, you will need to gather the necessary paperwork to get your loan moving.
 In the eyes of the IRS, you will be treated as a sole proprietor.
-You will need your Schedule C on line 31 based on your 1099s from your 2019 tax return.
+You will need your Schedule C on line 31 based on your 1099s from your 2019 or 2020 tax return (whichever was used to calculate the loan amount).
 This number is your net profit and can be used to determine salary.
 You may also add up your 1099s together from the past year and divide it by 12 to receive a rough monthly estimate.

 - Federal Tax Identification Number